Transport-Induced Decoherence of the Entangled Triplet Exciton Pair: Quantum Beat Behavior

 \section{Quantum Beat Behavior}

 Fig.~\ref{Sims} shows the time-dependence of the Singlet-Projection Probabilities of Eq.~(\ref{UexpVal}), predicted using Eqs.~(\ref{inotaryRandomWalk}) and (\ref{UexpVal}) in a Monte Carlo computation with exponentially distributed dwell times, rubrene molecular parameters \cite{Curran24}, and a choice of exciton hopping times along the $x$-axis that vary over 4 orders of magnitude from $5$ ps to $10$ ns.
-The $x$-axis in the global coordinate system (Fig.~\ref{Axes}) is the direction of exciton diffusion that causes a change from a same-type ($AA$ or $BB$) to a mixed-type ($AB$) triplet-pair spatial configuration; $y$-axis diffusion moves the exciton along the molecular column with no change in configuration.
-The singlet-projection probabilities of Fig.~\ref{Sims} directly give the quantum beats that could be extracted \cite{Wolf18} from the short-pulse induced fluorescence in rubrene crystals.
+The $x$-axis in the global coordinate system (Fig.~\ref{Axes}) is the direction of exciton diffusion that causes a change from a same-type ($AA$ or $BB$) to a mixed-type ($AB$) triplet-pair; $y$-axis diffusion moves the exciton along the molecular column with no change in spatial configuration.
+The singlet-projection probabilities of Fig.~\ref{Sims} directly give the quantum beats that can be extracted \cite{Wolf18} from the short-pulse induced fluorescence in rubrene crystals.

 Fig.~\ref{Sims}($a$-$c$) shows zero-field quantum beats.
-For a ``fast'' hopping time of the order of 1 ps, one has an effective average configuration Hamiltonian $H_{con}= [H_{con}^{(AA)}+ H_{con}^{(BB)} + 2 H_{con}^{(AB)}]/4$, as mentioned above, leading to zero-field quantum beats similar to what is observed in tetracene fluorescence. \cite{Burdett12}.
+For a ``fast'' hopping time of the order of picoseconds, one has an effective average configuration Hamiltonian $H_{eff}= [H_{con}^{(AA)}+ H_{con}^{(BB)} + 2 H_{con}^{(AB)}]/4$, as mentioned above, leading to zero-field quantum beats similar to what is observed in tetracene fluorescence \cite{Burdett12}.
 In this case one observes the persistent quantum beats in Fig.~\ref{Sims}($a$), which can be shown to be a superposition of oscillations with 5 different frequencies of 0.16, 1.15, 1.31, 2.29, and 2.45 GHz.

-On the other hand, for a ``slow'' hopping time of the order of 10 ns (Fig.~\ref{Sims}$c$), $x$-axis hopping is so slow that triplet-pair spatial configurations are unlikely to change, and one observes quantum beats determined by the two configuration Hamiltonians $H_{con}^{(AA)}$ and $H_{con}^{(BB)}$.
+On the other hand, for a ``slow'' hopping time of the order of 10 ns (Fig.~\ref{Sims}$c$), $x$-axis hopping is so slow that triplet-pair spatial configurations are unlikely to change, and one observes quantum beats that are initially determined by the configuration Hamiltonian $H_{con}^{(AA)}$ or $H_{con}^{(BB)}$.
 Since the probability of moving to an $AB$ configuration remains low on the time scale of Fig.~\ref{Sims}, this results in quantum beats that are initially a superposition of three oscillations with the three frequencies of a same-type pair: 0.48, 3.09, and 3.57 GHz.